mnpham2101/ProgrammingPractice/11. Presentations/7. Kotlin Basic/SOLID_implementation.md

   * an **interface** `StudentManagement` that provides **abstract properties** and **abstract function**.
   * an derive class `StudentClassManagement` that overrides the properties and functions of the interface.
   * 2 other derive classes `History` and `Computer` that delegate all of its public members to a specified object of type interface.
-    * becuase of delegation, all public functions of the interface `StudentManagement`, implemented by its derived class `StudentClassManagement` are included.
+    * because of delegation, all public functions of the interface `StudentManagement`, implemented by its derived class `StudentClassManagement` are included as internal of `History` and `Computer`

 ```
 data class Student(val name: String , var id: Int ) {}